 A liberal arts curriculum

 I started Luther College as a Communication Studies major.
 It has not changed since then, but I have added more to my program by choosing to double major in Data Science and learning French as my third language.
-I would have never imagined myself in the field of data mining and analysis if I had not attended a course named Data Modeling and Querying during spring semester 2017.
-My academic advisor always says that I am utilizing the most of my liberal arts education to learn beyond my major.
+I would have never imagined myself in the field of data mining and analysis if I had not attended a course named Data Modeling and Querying during the spring semester 2017.
+My academic advisor always says that I am utilizing most of my liberal arts education to learn beyond my major.
 However, a diverse schedule gives me a chance to explore many aspects of myself and prepare for my future career.

 Software is your best friend during the college search process

-Before I could reach out to the schools’ representative and the student ambassadors, for the most part, I replied on the Internet as my main resource.
-College Raptor gave me a short list of schools that matched up both my interest and financial ability.
+Before I could reach out to the schools’ representative and the student ambassadors, for the most part, I relied on the Internet as my main resource.
+College Raptor gave me a shortlist of schools that matched up both my interest and financial ability.
 Each school was given a score which reflected my chance to get in as well as how I fit in the school’s background and curriculum.
 I was able the narrow down the school list and did more in-depth research on each college/university.
 The virtual tour on the school’s website gave me a general insight on how it looked like to be on campus.

 I would not have attended Luther or made it this far without the help of online software.
 It has been right for me and will be right for you as you start your college journey.